-Athora Netherlands has derived a Risk Strategy, a supporting set of objectives following from the Athora Netherlands mission to achieve the strategic goals.
-Athora Netherlands aims for a robust capital position, which contributes to the trust of customers, employees, society and financial markets in the company.
-Athora Netherlands offers competitively priced products by utilising economies of scale in its organisation.
-The Risk Strategy is expressed in the Risk Appetite.
+Athora Netherlands has derived a Risk Strategy, a supporting set of objectives following from the Athora Netherlands mission and vision to achieve the strategic goals.
+As main principles Athora Netherlands has defined a robust capital position, a sustainable capital generation and sound and controlled business operations.
+Athora Netherlands aims for a robust and strong capital position, which contributes to the trust of customers, employees, society and financial markets in the company.